rikosintie/Kali-mac/README.md

 It will take a while before autojump has a lot of your directories memorized but once it does you will save a lot of time navigating the terminal.

 * Oh My ZSH - I highly recommend installing Oh My ZSH.
-It is well run project and there are hundreds of themes, plugins and customizations available in it.
+It is a well run project and there are hundreds of themes, plugins and customizations available in it.
   * sh -c "$(curl -fsSL https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"
   * Plugins
     * git